quinn-toolbox/gailbot/README.md

 **NOTE:** The Bluemix username and password is required to establish a connection with Watson's Speech to Text service.
 The user needs to log into the Bluemix account to see their respective credentials for the Speech to Text service: https://idaas.iam.ibm.com/idaas/mtfim/sps/authsvc?PolicyId=urn:ibm:security:authentication:asf:basicldapuser

-**NOTE: Watson's Speech to Text service has certain transcription costs that, in no way, are assoiated with the Tufts Humann Interaction Lab**.
+**NOTE: Watson's Speech to Text service has certain transcription costs that, in no way, are assoiated with the Tufts Human Interaction Lab**.

 For more details: https://www.ibm.com/cloud/watson-speech-to-text/pricing

 **NOTE:** Always copy and paste the custom model ID without punctuation marks when/if propmted by Gailbot.